Chapter 35:

 "I’m perfectly sane."

-His father slowly stood up from the chair, opened the dormitory door, and outside were two bodyguards keeping watch.
+Neo felt his blood boil.
+His father slowly rose from the chair, opened the dormitory door, and revealed two bodyguards standing outside.

-"Since you won't give me the key, I'll have to make you distance yourself from that girl.
-So be warned, if you don't stay away from her, I will take the necessary measures.
-Just as you're preventing me from accessing what your mother was thinking, I will prevent you from accessing the person you love."
+"Since you won’t give me the key, I’ll have to force you to stay away from that girl.
+Consider this your warning: if you don’t stay away from her, I’ll take the necessary steps.
+The box is something your mother left behind, and I want access to whatever she was thinking.
+But since you’re stopping me, I’ll stop you from being near the person you love."

-And the last thing Neo could do was to look at his father with all the hatred as he walked out the door.
+The last thing Neo could do was glare at his father with pure hatred as he walked out the door.

 minatika